mlliou112/broccoli-forest/_posts/2017-01-09-quiche-michael.markdown

 oven for too long.
 I would say this is a success for my first quiche, but there's still a ways to go before calling it perfect.
 Next time I'll probably pre-bake the crust to make it crispier, and increase the egg ratio for the filling.
-It was a little too much creamy for my taste this time around.
+It was a little too creamy for my taste this time around.

 I'll definitely be trying this again!
 I was quite surprised at how easy making a quiche was, especially with a homemade crust.
 Quiche does not require very